 How will you know if text recipients take the desired action?

 Do you have access to existing data in your system that you could use to determine whether texting is giving you the results you want?

+Add information call-out within a box with rounded corners to call attention to it //

+“A tip from the Notify.gov partner team – Answer this question: How will you measure whether recipients took the action / impact of the messages?

 Follow rules & regulations